-In general, an eLearning platform is considered to be an information system that schools, universities, and corporations use for teaching/training.
+In general, an eLearning platform is considered to be an educational software and an information system that schools, universities, and corporations use to teach or train their learners, and store learning materials in one place.
 However, there’s no agreement of what specific features it should definitely have.

 Some consider it to be more like a content management system (CMS), some see it as a learning management system (LMS), others regard an eLearning platform as a computer-supported collaborative learning system (CSCLS), and still, others see it as a virtual community of students, tutors, and professors using knowledge management (KM) strategies.

 In this article, we’ll consider an eLearning platform to be an LMS and will define it as a software for managing online training.
-An LMS automates the most boring and tedious parts of training such as grading, processing statistics, and generating reports.
-Plus, regarding corporate training, it allows you to educate your employees without leaving the office, managing all the processes right from your work computer.
+An LMS automates the most boring and tedious parts of training such as collecting assignments, grading tests, processing statistics, and generating reports.
+Plus, regarding corporate training, it lets you educate your employees without leaving the office, managing all the processes right from your work computer.
 As for employees, they can learn anytime, anywhere online, even through their smartphones.

-With over 800 learning management systems competing in the learning marketplace, it can be quite challenging to choose one solution, especially if it is your first eLearning platform.
+With over 800 learning management systems competing in the learning marketplace, it is a big challenge to choose one solution, especially if it is your first eLearning platform.
 The first thing you need to do when selecting a platform is to address your needs.
 Here are three important points to consider when making a choice:

 Academic vs. corporate

-Both corporate and academic eLearning platforms allow you to automate some training processes and provide access to learning materials online, although they have some significant differences.
+Both categories of eLearning platforms allow you to automate some training and education processes and provide access to learning materials online.
+Though university and corporate LMSs do have some significant differences and a different focus.
 At the very least, they have distinct organizational structures, scheduling units, and tracking and assessment systems.
-Besides, corporate LMSs are more flexible and allow for easy and frequent content updates.
+Besides, corporate LMSs are more flexible and allow for easier and more frequent content updates.

 Industry and use cases